rwieruch/blog_robinwieruch_content/git-essential-commands.md

 Commits come with a commit message.
 You will see later on how to write a commit message.
 In addition, a hash is automatically generated to identify your commit.
 You don't have to care about the hash in the beginning, but later it can be used to jump to specific points in history or to compare commits with each other.

-The commits happen in your local repository, before you eventually "push" them to the global repository where they are accessible and visible for everyone.
+The commits happen in your local repository before you eventually "push" them to the global repository where they are accessible and visible for everyone.
 You can accumulate multiple commits locally before you sync them to the global repository.

-**When:** Whenever you want to push your local changes to the global repository to make them accessible for everyone.

 How would you get your changes from a local repository to the global repository?
 There are three essential commands: add, commit, push.